-Do you want to take your taste buds on a spectacular journey?
-If your answer is ‘yes’, then you need to visit Nigeria.
+Are you ready to take your taste buds on a spectacular journey?
+If you answer ‘yes’, you must visit Nigeria.
 As a West African country with a wide variety of ethnic communities, Nigeria has a varied and rich culinary tradition that deserves to be more widely known outside its borders.

-Nigeria has one of the best cuisines in the world, which comprises dishes or food items obtained from the numerous ethnic group that makes up the country.
-Nigerian cuisine like those of other West African countries such as Ghana and the Benin Republic contains spices and herbs alongside palm or groundnut oil to produce deeply-flavored sauces and soups with an enticing aroma.
+Nigeria has one of the best cuisines in the world, which comprises dishes or food items developed by the numerous ethnic groups that make up the population.
+Nigerian cuisines, like those of other West African countries such as Ghana and the Benin Republic, contain spices and herbs alongside palm or groundnut oil to produce richly-flavored sauces and soups with an enticing aroma.

-Rice is consumed in every part of the country either prepared as coconut rice, jollof rice, and fried rice or processed into the traditional dish Pate, which is a combination of rice with ground dry corn, spinach, tomatoes, onion, peppers, garden eggs, locust beans, groundnuts, biscuit bones, and minced meat.
+Rice is consumed in every part of the country, prepared as coconut, jollof, and fried rice.
+The traditional dish Pate combines rice with ground dry corn, spinach, tomatoes, onion, peppers, garden eggs, locust beans, groundnuts, biscuit bones, and minced meat.

 Pate is commonly eaten in northwestern Nigerian states such as Kano, Kaduna, Nasarawa, and Plateau.